 Currency translation - Assets and liabilities, including investment securities, denominated in currencies other than U.S. dollars are translated into U.S. dollars at the exchange rates supplied by one or more pricing vendors on the valuation date.
 Purchases and sales of investment securities and income and expenses are translated into U.S. dollars at the exchange rates on the dates of such transactions.
 The effects of changes in exchange rates on investment securities are included with the net realized gain or loss and net unrealized appreciation or depreciation on investments in the fund's statement of operations.
-The realized gain or loss and unrealized appreciation or depreciation or depreciation or depreciation.
+The realized gain or loss and unrealized appreciation or depreciations denominated in currencies other than U.S. dollars are disclosed separately.